 - Laboratory exercises are short, relatively simple exercises designed to introduce a new topic.
-You can complete these during the scheduled lab meetings and submit them then. - Homework assignments are more involved and are meant to illustrate and explore new topics.
-Homeworks are generally assigned on Wednesdays and due the following Wednesday at 11:59pm.
-You are encouraged to discuss the homework with other students, but your final solution should be developed either alone or with one partner. - Projects are larger assignments intended to teach you how to combine ideas from the course in interesting ways.
+You can complete these during the scheduled lab meetings and submit them then. - Homework assignments have various kinds of questions.
+Regular questions are more involved than lab and are meant to illustrate and explore new topics.
+Vitamins are short problems that verify you have watched the previous week's lecture.
+Quiz questions should be completed alone as a way to assess your progress in the course.
+You are encouraged to discuss regular homework questions with other students, but your final solution should be developed either alone or with one partner.
+Vitamins and quiz questions should be completed alone. - Projects are larger assignments intended to teach you how to combine ideas from the course in interesting ways.
 There are four projects during the semester.
 You are encouraged to complete projects in pairs; your partner should be another student in your section.
-(Working alone or with someone from another section is allowed, but not a good idea.)

 The purpose of the homework is for you to learn the course material, not to prove that you already know it.
-Therefore, the weekly homeworks are not graded on the correctness of your solutions, but on effort.
+Therefore, the regular homework questions are not graded on the correctness of your solutions, but on effort.
 You will get full credit for an entirely wrong answer that shows reasonable effort!
+(However, a great way to demonstrate effort is to solve the problems.)

 Each homework is worth two points for a reasonable effort, zero points for a missing homework or one that seems to show no effort, or negative ten (-10) points for a solution copied from someone else.
-Detecting copied homeworks is very easy for our computers, so don't try.
+Detecting copied homework is very easy for our computers, so don't try.